-2 Introduction to ML
+2 Introduction to Machine Learning

-1. Get some data
+1. Get some data (observations/training data)

 2. Establish something that should be done with such data (= task)